-Asiago PDO is a semi-cooked cheese made with cow’s milk, produced in two typologies: Pressato (pressed), with whole milk, and d’Allevo (nurtured) with skimmed milk, that has a more decisive flavour.
+Asiago PDO is a semi-cooked cheese made only with cow’s milk, produced in two typologies: Pressato (pressed), with whole milk, and d’Allevo (nurtured) with skimmed milk, that has a more decisive flavour.

 Appearance and Flavour